Legend of Sleepy Hollow

 November 19-December 13, 2026

-Two failed British antique dealers, partners in both business and in life, unbelievably inherit the world’s oldest person – AND try to monetize her.
+Two failed British antique dealers, partners in both business and in life, unbelievably inherit the world’s oldest person – and try to monetize her.
 Soon questions surface regarding the woman’s true provenance (and age), and the dealers turn on each other.
 But then the tables are turned on them by the mysterious woman – who may in fact actually be the oldest person in the world.
 Come see if the truth is revealed.
 WORLD PREMIERE.

 CRIME AND PUNISHMENT